yomidevs/yomitan/README.md

 ## Contributing

+🚀 **Dip your toes into contributing by looking at issues with the label [good-first-issue](https://github.com/themoeway/yomitan/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue).**

 Since this is a distributed effort, we **highly welcome new contributors**!
 Feel free to browse the [issue tracker](https://github.com/themoeway/yomitan/issues), and read our [contributing guidelines](./CONTRIBUTING.md).

-Here are some ways you can help:
+Here are some ways anyone can help:
+* Try using the Yomitan dev build.
+Not only do you get the latest features, you can help uncover bugs and give feedback to developers early on.
 * Document any UI/UX friction in Github Issues.
 We're looking to make Yomitan more accessible to non-technical users.
-* Try using the Yomitan dev build.
-Not only do you get the latest features, you can help uncover bugs and give feedback to developers early on.
 * All the issues in ```area/bug``` older than 2 months need help reproducing.
 If anything interests you, please try to reproduce it and report your results.
 We can't easily tell if these issues are one-off, have since resolved, or are no longer relevant.

-* Dip your toes into contributing by looking at labels with [good-first-issue](https://github.com/themoeway/yomitan/issues?q=is%3Aopen+is%3Aissue+label%3Agood-first-issue).
+> The current active maintainers of Yomitan spend a lot of their time debugging and triaging issues.
+When someone files a bug report, we need to assess the frequency and severity of the bug.
+It is extremely helpful if we get multiple reports of people who experience a bug or people who can contribute additional detail to an existing bug report.

+If you're looking to code, please let us know what you plan on working on before submitting a Pull Request.
+This gives the core maintainers an opportunity to provide feedback early on before you dive too deep.
+You can do this by opening a Github Issue with the proposal.

+Some contributions we always appreciate:

+* Well-written tests covering different functionalities.
+This includes [playwright tests](https://github.com/themoeway/yomitan/tree/master/test/playwright), [benchmark tests](https://github.com/themoeway/yomitan/tree/master/benches), and unit tests
+* Increasing our type coverage
+* More and better documentation!

 Information on how to setup and build the codebase can be found [here](./CONTRIBUTING.md#setup).